Firestick Estate believes Australia’s

 To make the risk to life and property worse, Australia’s bushfire fighting equipment is focused on putting water on fires, which only works with controllable bushfires.
 Much consulted bushfire expert Dr Tolhurst, told a public lecture on 6 August 2009:

-“Firefighting equipment, even aeroplanes dropping water, can stop a fire only when it’s energy output is 3500 to 4000 kilowatts per metre.
-At it’s peak the fire (a 2009 extreme bushfire) reached 38 times that intensity, 150,000 kilowatts per metre… More than 90% of the damage and life loss occurs...(in)...really big fires…We need to plan, research and design for really big fires, not the other 99%.(Associate Professor Kevin Tolhurst, Fire ecology & Management, Department of Forest & Ecosystem Science, University of Melbourne & Member of The Bushfire Cooperative Research Centre).
+“Firefighting equipment, even aeroplanes dropping water, can suppress a fire only when it’s energy output is 3500 – 4000 kilowatts per metre… At it’s peak this fire (a 2009 extreme bushfire) would reach some 38 times that intensity, – 150,000 kilowatts per metre… More than 90% of the damage and life loss occurs...(in)...really big fires…We need to plan, research and design for really big fires, not the other 99%.(Associate Professor Kevin Tolhurst, Fire ecology & Management, Department of Forest & Ecosystem Science, University of Melbourne & Member of The Bushfire Cooperative Research Centre).